CodeFrancis333/GravityIsTime/README.md

 If you spot an error or have questions, please open an issue at https://github.com/CodeFrancis333/GravityIsTime.git or email directly.

-Also if you wanted to be part of this paper, I'm looking for help for the full Boltzmann Run (CMB peaks) <br>
+Also I need your help and be part of this paper, I'm looking for help for the full Boltzmann Run (CMB peaks) <br>
 Using: Cosmic Linear Anisotropy Solving System (https://github.com/lesgourg/class_public.git) <br>
 PDF: https://drive.google.com/file/d/1ziAqBx04sToo32rQTQVL0ew7K8rfAWfV/view?usp=sharing